Xadeck/Registerer/README.md

 Note that the annotation is done only inside the derived classes.
 Nothing needs to be added to the `Shape` class, and no declaration other than the `Shape` class need to be done.
 The annotation can be put inside the private, protected or public section of the class.
+The annotation adds not bytes to the class, whose size is equal to the class would have without the annotation.

 With the annotation, a `Shape` instance can be created from a string: